William Warren Orcutt: Life and career

 Orcutt was born in Dodge County, Minnesota on February 14, 1869.
 His family moved west and settled in Ventura, California, when he was 12 years old.
 After graduating from Stanford University with a degree in geology and engineering in 1895, he was employed as a civil and hydraulic engineer and as a United States Deputy Surveyor until 1899.
-That year he joined the Union Oil Company of California as superintendent of its San Joaquin Valley Division; he would stay with Unocal, eventually becoming a Vice-President and a member of the board, until he retired in 1939.
+That year he joined the Union Oil Company of California as superintendent of its San Joaquin Valley Division; he would stay with Union Oil, eventually becoming a Vice-President and a member of the board, until he retired in 1939.
 In 1901, when he was made manager of the geological, land, and engineering departments of the company, he moved to Los Angeles.
-In 1904 Unocal instructed him to create a town to house the growing workforce needed for the booming Santa Maria oil field in Santa Barbara County, California.
+In 1904 Union Oil instructed him to create a town to house the growing workforce needed for the booming Santa Maria oil field in Santa Barbara County, California.
 Over Orcutt's objections the company insisted on naming the new town, Orcutt, California, after him.

 Before Orcutt, oil production in the Western U.S. had made little use of geological science; his work, which included making the first geological maps of the Coalinga, Lompoc, and Santa Maria oils fields and the application of geologic science and engineering principles to problems with oil production, changed this.
-Unocal became the first oil company operating in the state of California to have a department of geology, and his efforts led to the use of geology being a standard part of oil production in the West.
+Union Oil became the first oil company operating in the state of California to have a department of geology, and his efforts led to the use of geology being a standard part of oil production in the West.
 In 1923 Orcutt wrote a paper tracing the history of oil production in California, which he presented to the American Association of Petroleum Geologists.
 Orcutt served in the California National Guard from 1895-97, was a Reserve Engineer during WWI, and during WWII served on the local draft board from 1940 until he died in 1942.